solid/authentication-panel/HttpSignature.md

 This is described in [Web Access Control Spec](https://github.com/solid/web-access-control-spec/).
 (Without such a Link the client would only be able to guess what key to send.)
 Note: With [HTTP/2 server Push](https://tools.ietf.org/html/rfc7540#section-8.2), the server could immediately push the content of the linked-to Access Control document to the client, assuming reasonably that the client would have connected with the right key had it known the rules.
-It may also be possible to send the ACL rules directly in the body (Todo: research) of the response.
+It may also be possible to send the relevant ACL rules directly in the body of the response.
+(see discussion on [issue 29: Problem Details](https://github.com/solid/specification/issues/29) for example.)

 The Access Control rule could be as simple as stating that the user needs to be authenticated with a key,  but any number of more complicated use cases are possible, as described in the [Use Cases and Requirements Document](https://solid.github.io/authorization-panel/wac-ucr/).